magerton/ec2-for-R-and-julia/README.md

+# EC2 for R and Julia

 ---
 Title: Julia and R on Amazon EC2
 Author: Mark Agerton
 Date: 2018-10-12
 ---

+## Purpose

-This is a guide on how to set up an Amazon EC2 cluster for use with RStudio and/or Julia.
-There are also instructions for setting up an MS Azure instance.
+This guide explains how to set up a simple Amazon Linux 2 instance on EC2 for use with R and Julia.

-For EC2, there are a few ways to get data on and off the servers in addition to the Dropbox directions provided by <http://www.louisaslett.com/RStudio_AMI/>.
 Renting EC2 space can be quite cheap, especially if you use a Spot Instance.
 Pricing is a continuous uniform-price auction, and if you are outbid, your instance is terminated w/out warning.
-Azure does not have spot-pricing like Amazon.

-The guide assumes you have some basic familiarity with using a Linux-like terminal (e.g., navigating the file structure, copying, moving, ssh, etc).
+The guide assumes basic familiarity with a UNIX-like systems (e.g., navigating the file structure, copying, moving, ssh, etc).
 Note that Windows 10 now includes the "Windows Subsytem for Linux" (WSL), which provides a very nice terminal environment ([MSDN setup guide](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide)).
-The Git Bash terminal will also work nicely.
+The Git Bash terminal is also a good choice for Windows.
+MacOS users may make use of the built-in MacOS terminal.

-If you have suggestions, pull requests & edits are welcome!!
+If you have suggestions, pull requests & edits are welcome!

 # Launching an EC2 instance